Codie-Petersen/YoutubeSearchPlugin/README.md

 ## API Endpoints

-The service provides several API endpoints that can be accessed to interact with the YouTube search and transcript functionality.
+The service provides several API endpoints that can be accessed to interact with the YouTube search and summarize functionality.
 Below are the available endpoints:

 ### Get Video Transcript